 When the CRPF opened fire the army officers were present beside them with a view to observing and studying the positions of the defenders of the Golden Temple Complex.
 But they could achieve little except hitting the Golden Temple and Guru Ram Das Langar building where Bhindranwale held his daily congregation.

 Fortifying the holy place was not against the Sikh practices.
 Guru Gobind Singh Ji had built five forts to defend against the hill kings and the Mughal army.
 Every government takes defensive steps and measures to protect itself from enemy attacks.
 Amassing weapons, military training, contingency planning etc. are all part of preparation.
 These corrupt governments of the world do not have any divine right nor are they superior to rest of mankind, they have no right to carry out such actions.
-The Sikh nation has the divine right to be a standing army and collect weapons to defend itself against all enemy attacks.
+The Sikh nation has the divine right to remain martial and collect weapons to defend against all enemy attacks.
 Sant Jarnail Singh being a devout Sikh followed the teachings of the Sikh Gurus and took the same precautionary measures.
-On what grounds can he ever be classed as a a terrorist?
-His preparations were so minor compared to those of the Indian government, yet Sant Jarnail Singh instead of the government is labeled as the terrorist.
+On what grounds can he ever be classed as a terrorist?
+His preparations were so minor compared to those of the Indian government, yet ironically Sant Jarnail Singh instead of the government is labeled as the terrorist.
 Moreover, fortifying the holy place was carried out as a defensive measure after Sikhs had learned about the government preparations to launch an attack.
 Sant Jarnail Singh had warned the Sikh masses many times in his speeches about the inevitable attack and the action Sikhs must take to combat the situation.
 This proves that the attack was no surprise to him or anyone else.
 Had the attack been against Sant Jarnail Singh, he would have evacuated the holy place himself but since he was well informed of the government’s intentions, he prepared to defend the holy place.
 It was not his personal fight but a Dharam Yudh (righteous religious war) for which he sacrificed his life as he had vowed in case of an attack.

 In this article we have addressed every common misconception and myth regarding Sant Jarnail Singh.
 If after reviewing all this, someone who still has doubts must ponder upon the facts that the demands raised by Sant Jarnail Singh are still hanging and remain unresolved.
-Sikhs are still considered Hindus according to Article 25 of the Indian constitution and they must register their marriage under “Hindu Marriage Act”.
+Sikhs are still considered Hindus according to Article 25 of the Indian Constitution and they must register their marriage under “Hindu Marriage Act”.
 Amritsar has still not been given the status of ‘holy city’ which was readily granted to Hindu and Buddhist cities.
 Chandigarh, the capital city, has not been rightfully returned to Punjab.
-Punjab’s water and electricity are still controlled by the central government and being given free of charge to the neighboring states of Haryana, Rajasthan and Delhi.
+Punjab’s water and electricity are still controlled by the Central Government and being given free of charge to the neighboring states of Haryana, Rajasthan and Delhi.
 Sikh Gurdwaras are still being attacked, fake encounters are taking place in police stations, women are being raped and the Holy Scriptures are being desecrated.
-Criminals walk free and Sikhs are punished for peacefully protesting, Punjab has been flooded with drugs and alcohol.
+Criminals walk free and Sikhs are punished for peacefully protesting.
+Punjab has been flooded with drugs and alcohol.
 Imposters are posing themselves as Gurus and misleading the masses.
 If Sant Jarnail Singh was the real cause of the turmoil in Punjab then why has the Punjab situation gotten worse after the Sikh movement has been suppressed?
-Clearly, the government now faces no opposition and has an open road to do everything it wants to try and destroy the Sikhs and their prosperity.
+Clearly, the government now faces no opposition and has an open road to do everything it wants i.e. to destroy the Sikhs and their prosperity.

 Sant Jarnail Singh was the only person who kept the government in check and exposed its despotic behavior and anti-Sikh activities to the general masses.
 His noble sacrifice has earned him the status of ‘Sikh of 20th Century’ which is due to love and admiration the Sikhs have for him.
 True heroes like him have always been branded as extremists, separatists and terrorists by the oppressive regimes but the truth shall prevail.
 Just like Mughal and the British Empires that considered Sikhs as terrorists have vanished, the Indian regime too shall disappear from the map of this world.
 A day shall come when Sikhs will become sovereign rulers of their homeland and Sant Jarnail Singh will get his due respect and honor in history books.
 As long as the world lives, the name of Sant Jarnail Singh will be remembered in the hearts of the Sikhs as a true Sikh, martyr and a great warrior.
 His name will continue to exist in the memory of Sikhs and his life will continue to inspire future generations of Sikhs to fight against tyranny, oppression and injustice.
 In the words of A. R. Darshi: